oubino/locpix_points/labnotes.md

 Actions

-Need final check in process that don't have per fov annotation and per loc annotation change so preprocess save in prepcorecessed/gt_label and preprocessed/no_gt_label

-Update readme to reflect this change
+change so preprocess save in prepcorecessed/gt_label and preprocessed/no_gt_label Update readme to reflect this change

 - feat extract has folder for locs & clusters